gwankyun/CMake/Help/manual/presets/exclude-properties.rst

 ``name``
   An optional string specifying a regex for test names.
   Equivalent to passing :ctest-option:`--exclude-regex` on the command line.
-This field supports `macro expansion`_.
+This field supports |macro-expansion|.

 .. _`CMakePresets.testPresets.filter.exclude.label`:

 ``label``
   An optional string specifying a regex for test labels.
   Equivalent to passing :ctest-option:`--label-exclude` on the command line.
-This field supports `macro expansion`_.
+This field supports |macro-expansion|.

 .. _`CMakePresets.testPresets.filter.exclude.fixtures`: